Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 I appreciate the site's uniform design, fixed background image, one page holds everything design.
 So I included those features in the site.

+Design Features Include:

+* Pangolin font, which I find to mimic chalk on a chalkboard.
+It's clear, and appeals to a younger auidence.
+* Fixed striking hero image which provides contrast and visual appeal.

 Additionally, I talked to both types of users for the site and here's what I found:

 * User Stories - Fan of the Band